vishnusivamogga/PHYS3116_shrek/MeetingMinutes.md

 3. Vishnu can maybe work on tying it all together conceptually and piecing together why the data looks the way it does.

+## Meeting 5: Thursday in-class meeting (10pm) 2/10/2025

+**Meeting Duration:** 15 minutes

+**Meeting Attendants:** Vishnu, Sarvpreet

+**Agenda**
+1. Discuss progress so far for Sarv and help him with the age-metallicity plots
+2. Discuss on William's progress

+**Discussions and decisions**
+William has unfortunately not contributed too much code or done much for us to understand the formation theory section.
+Vishnu is to help William/do his part a little bit.

+Vishnu is to look at any other dynamical tests to run and corroborate with Sarv on the galpy integration to finish off the age-metallicity section

+**Action items**
+1. Vishnu should keep tying it all together conceptually, read up on William's section and help Sarv with the galpy integration
+2. Sarv should continue with the age-metallicity plot work and work on combining Vishnu's dynamical candidates.
+He should also do a polynomial fit to see the general trend of the two stars.
+3. William should attempt to gain more of a grasp on the tests he's meant to be running and the code he is to be writing.